 (10 points)

-Note: if you work from home, follow the instructions on the resource page to install Eclipse and the UWLibrary.
-Here is a description of the content of the library that you might find useful.
+Here is a description of the content of the UW library that you might find useful.

-Winter is here.
-This is the time to head for the mountains and have some fun making snow men, taking walks among trees, or riding a cable car up a mountain.
-Unfortunately, this class doesn't include such a field trip!
-But we can still get a taste of the mountains by drawing a mountain scene with a Java program.
+Spring is here.
+This is the time to go on a road trip to look at the scenery of Washington state.
+Unfortunately, this class doesn't incluce such a field trip!
+But we can still get a taste of our beautiful state by drawing a countryside scene with a Java program.

 In this project, you will complete several classes to draw a picture in a graphics window.
 The purpose of this assignment is to give you experience writing classes in Java and using Eclipse.

 None of the classes given to you are complete.
-Your assignment is to complete the four classes and create a fith class so that an instance of MountainScene appears as a picture containing four different moutain elements.
+Your assignment is to complete the four classes given above and create a fith class so that an instance of CountrysideScene appears as a picture containing four different scenery elements.
 Here is a list of the requirements of the assignment :

-To create the graphics elements, draw them first on a piece of graph paper.
+To create the graphics elements, you may want to draw them first on a piece of graph paper.
 It will make it easy for you to locate each point of your drawing with respect to some reference point (x,y).

 If you want to create your own colors, use the Color constructor.
 It reads Color(r,g,b) where r,g and b are integers between 0 and 255.
 The color is a mixture of red, green and blue as specified by r, g and b.
+This site gives the rgb values for different colors.
 For example

 Good luck!